CrowdStrike/ember-toucan-core/docs/components/radio-field/index.md

 Provide a string to `@hint` to render the text into the Hint section of the Field.
 This is optional.

-## Error

-Provide a string to `@error` to render the text into the Error section of the Field.
-This is optional.

 ## Value, Checked State, and onChange

 The `@value` argument is required.
 To tie into the change event, provide `@onChange`. `@onChange` will return two arguments: